raybrowndev/fun-ai-game-fact/README.md

 ---

 ## 🌟 Description
-The Quote Generator is an interactive web application designed to provide users with **inspiring Islamic quotes**.
+The Quote Generator is an interactive web application designed to provide users with **fun fact about the history of retro gaming**.
 It leverages artificial intelligence to craft unique, meaningful quotes on every request.
 Here's what the app does:

 - **Dynamic Quote Generation**:
    - Each visit or interaction with the app prompts the OpenAI API to generate a fresh Islamic quote.